-Lauren Tuckley joined the Center for Research and Fellowships in August 2011, where she is dedicated to designing, developing, and administering transformative co-curricular research and fellowships opportunities for Georgetown University students and young alumni competing for national and international fellowships.
+Lauren Tuckley is the Director of the Center for Research and Fellowships.
+She joined the department in August 2011, then GOFAR.
+Tuckley is dedicated to designing, developing, and administering transformative co-curricular research programs and mentoring Georgetown University students and young alumni competing for national and international fellowships.

 In 2016, she was the recipient of a Fulbright International Education Administrators award to Korea.
-And in 2017, she was a recipient of the President’s Excellence award.
+And in 2017, she was a recipient of Georgetown University’s President’s Excellence award.

 Bill Cessato joined the Center in February 2022 as the Deputy Director.
 He received the Doctor of Liberal Studies (DLS) degree at Georgetown, where he also completed his bachelor’s and master’s degrees.
 Bill advises applicants interested in the Fulbright U.S. Student Program and the Goldwater Scholarship, among other programs, as well as helps manage the administration of the summer undergraduate research programs housed in the center.
 He co-leads the Raines Seminar.